Food Distribution Program on Indian Reservations

 How are proposals selected?

 FDPIR eligibility is limited to income-eligible households residing on participating reservations or income-eligible Indian Tribal Households (see definition at 7 CFR 253.2) residing in approved areas near a reservation or in approved service areas in Oklahoma.
 The ITOs/SAs are responsible for certifying households based on national eligibility criteria.
-The income standards vary by household size and are based on 100% of the Federal Poverty Guidelines adjusted by the applicable SNAP standard deduction.
+The income standards vary by household size and are based on applicable SNAP net monthly income eligibility standards for the appropriate area, increased by the amount of the applicable SNAP standard deduction for that area.
 Households may not participate in FDPIR and the SNAP simultaneously in the same month.

 How may assistance be used?

 USDA pays for and provides USDA Foods to authorized ITOs and SAs for distribution to qualifying households.
-In FY 2019, FNS makes available to the ITOs and SAs a minimum of 75% of the administrative funds necessary to operate the program and to conduct nutrition education.
-FDPNE grants can be used for nutrition education services to FDPIR participants and FDPIR-eligible participants.
-The ITOs and SAs must follow national polices in certifying eligible households and issuing USDA Foods, and must comply with program and financial reporting requirements.
-USDA Foods may not be sold, exchanged, or otherwise disposed of (authorized distribution excepted) without prior, specific approval from USDA.
-The Federal funds provided must be used to meet allowable expenses incurred in operating FDPIR.
+In FY 2022, FNS made available to ITOs and SAs a minimum of 80% of the administrative funds necessary to operate the program and to conduct nutrition education.
+Adminitrative funds for nutrition education can be used for nutrition education services to FDPIR participants and FDPIR-eligible participants.

 What are the requirements after being awarded this opportunity?